7 Character Design Tips!

 — This isn't mine, I think I stole it from...
 Chris Do?

-When I was being mentored by Simon Lee aka Spiderzero, I learned a lot about theories and methods like this, the soul and inner fire of a creature and character.
+When I was being mentored by Simon Lee aka Spiderzero, I learned a lot about creature and character design theories and methods like this, the soul and inner fire of a creature and character.
 At the time I was still digesting all that, it was too much for me to wrap my head around, but it was making sense, like a book that was too complex for me to understand but I understood it held value, the seed grew roots, and one day I'd hope to see the tree flourish onwards even more.

-I remember there was a 1:1 skinned Rhino in the spiderman series, you could obviously tell it was influenced by a Rhino because it was literally a Rhino with metal plates on.
+I remember there was a 1:1 skinned character design of a Rhino in the spiderman series, you could obviously tell it was influenced by a Rhino because it was literally a Rhino with metal plates on.
 This isn't wrong but it's not what I like to do, the sense of wonder is gone, and anyone can understand and digest it quickly, I don't like serving the punchline right away, personally speaking, we all do things different, there's no right or wrong, I believe for what it was, it probably served the intent well though.

-7. Break away from the fundamentals.
+Tip 7.
+Break away from the fundamentals.

 This was one I didn't realize I was doing until an art director stopped me on my tracks and told me so.
 'Forget visual languages, and making shapes all nice and tidy, who cares if they all align mathematically perfect, like they do on Halo?
 I rather you focus on the character itself, who they are, what they are on about, and work from there instead.' and he continued.
 'Whenever I hear the words ''visual language'', I cringe a bit, because I know the client wants something they saw in Anthem or Halo, or somewhere else and want us to copy it.'
 Design your characters by story instead.